mmitch/omxplayer-frontend/README.md

 Raspberry Pi to a hotel room and hook it up there and did not want to bring my own WLAN with me just to control the player.
-This gave birth to https://github.com/mmitch/omxplayer-console which I still use (and sometimes improve) today.
+This gave birth to https://github.com/mmitch/omxplayer-console which I still use (and sometimes improved) today.
 It runs on the console and I control it via a cheap IR remote control that acts as a USB HID Keyboard and sends simple keypresses.
 No networking needed.